 Many women complain of gastrointestinal distress both before menstruation as well as during the perimenopausal transition.
 These are both instances where it’s possible to point to your hormones as a reason for how you're feeling.
 Progesterone influences gut motility and can be responsible for perimenopause symptoms like constipation, more frequent bowel movements, and bloating.13 Water retention can only worsen this distress, intensifying this symptom.

 Nobody likes putting on unintended additional weight, but Dr. Levy-Gantt explains this can often be perceived as a perimenopause symptom: “The second most common complaint I hear from my patients during perimenopause, is about weight gain, especially mid-abdominal, or ‘spare tire’ weight gain,” she says.
 It’s common for women to gain about 2-5 pounds during perimenopause; this is due to fluctuating estrogen, progesterone, and other hormones, which may lead to increased appetite, and in turn, fat accumulation.14

-Changes to the vaginal structure (due to decreased estrogen levels) may result in uncomfortable symptoms for some perimenopausal women, such as tightening of the vaginal opening, burning, itching, vaginal atrophy (dryness), and pain during sex.15
+Changes to the vaginal structure (due to decreased estrogen levels) may result in uncomfortable symptoms for some women in perimenopause, such as tightening of the vaginal opening, burning, itching, vaginal atrophy (dryness), and pain during sex.15

-Revaree® is a hormone-free solution designed to treat vaginal atrophy and associated symptoms of dryness, burning, irritation and painful sex.
+Revaree® is a hormone-free treatment option for vaginal atrophy and associated symptoms of dryness, burning, irritation and painful sex.

-Dr. Levy-Gantt adds that low libido can also be an issue during perimenopause.
+Dr. Levy-Gantt adds that low libido can also be a symptom of perimenopause.
 “I hear quite often from women who struggle with and are frustrated with low libido.
 [Often they] previously had good or even great interest in sex, and now not so much, or not at all.”